 The wonderful thing about this setup is you get to try the full version of Malwarebytes for a couple of weeks during the trial period.

 If you ultimately decide that the free version of Malwarebytes is all you need (and it really is in my opinion), simply allow the free trial period to expire and your Malwarebytes installation will automatically revert to the free plan.

-This is the way ALL free trial offers should work!
+In my humble opinion, this is how ALL free trial offers should work.